felix101930/Oil_and_gas/README.md

 The dataset used in this dashboard is sourced from [Kaggle's Fuels Futures Data](https://www.kaggle.com/datasets/guillemservera/fuels-futures-data).
 It includes historical price data for various commodities such as Crude Oil, Heating Oil, Natural Gas, RBOB Gasoline, and Brent Crude Oil.

+## Website

+You can access the live version of the dashboard at the following link: [Crude Oil Price Dashboard](https://oil-and-gas.onrender.com/)

+**Note:** Since this dashboard is hosted on a free Render account, it may take some time to boot up when accessed for the first time